 No, you cannot reschedule an arraignment hearing.
 Your appearance is mandatory at an arraignment.
 If you fail to appear, a bench warrant will be issued for your arrest.

 When is the Court open for business?

 The Court office hours of operation are Monday through Friday, 8:00 am to 12:00 pm and 1:00 pm to 4:30 pm, except for holidays.

 No Contact Orders

 There is a No Contact Order against my husband/boyfriend/wife/girlfriend, etc. How do I get that dropped?

 The first step in modifying or rescinding a DV No Contact Order to to have a one-time screening with YWCA Alive.
 Their contact number is 1-360-479-0491.

 How long do I have to take care of my ticket?

-You have fifteen calendar days to respond to the court, which includes weekends and holidays.
-Within those fifteen days, you may pay your fine, request a hearing (mitigation or contested), or request a sixty-day pay plan.
-If you mail in your response, the postmark MUST be within the fifteen day window.
-If you mail it on the fifteenth day after the last pickup at the post office, or if mailed on Sunday or a holiday and which falls on the fifteenth day, it will NOT be postmarked until the following day, and will be considered late.
-You may also submit your request via email to email@example.com.
+You have thirty calendar days to respond to the court, which includes weekends and holidays.
+Within those thirty days, you may pay your fine, request a hearing (mitigation or contested), or request a pay plan.
+If you mail in your response, the postmark MUST be within the thirty day window.
+You may also submit your request via email to firstname.lastname@example.org.